SimonFinney/offset/content/questions.md

     correct_answer: 'No'

   - title: Use Random USB Drives?
-    description: "Have you ever found a USB drive and plugged it into your computer to see what's on it?"
+    description: "Have you ever found a USB drive and plugged it into your computer to see what’s on it?"
-    feedback: 'That "free" USB drive can infect or completely destroy your computer.'
+    feedback: "That ‘free’ USB drive can infect or completely destroy your computer."
     answers:
       - 'Yes'
       - 'No'